-For 50 years the festival has hosted a three-day celebration where locals gather and visitors flock to enjoy the food, music, arts, and activities.
+For 50 years the Norwalk Oyster Festival has hosted a three-day celebration where locals gather and visitors flock to enjoy the food, music, arts, and activities.

 Even if you don’t like oysters, the international food court offers plenty of options, and you can wet your whistle at the craft beer tent.

 Friday and Saturday are the prime visiting time for this event, as Sunday is Family Day where it is a bit more kid-oriented.

 And you’d be wrong to assume the event’s entertainment is too “small town”.

 They’ve attracted some major stars including jazz great Tito Puente, country’s own Willie Nelson and rock ‘n roll’s Little Richard.